 - 2 tablespoons oil

 - Lime wheels, to top

 - Fresh cilantro and/or thai basil, to serve

 - Season the chicken breast pieces generously with salt and pepper and place in a large, sealable plastic bag.

 - In a medium-sized bowl, combine the sweet Thai chili sauce, lime juice, soy sauce, peanut butter, ginger, and garlic.
 Pour enough to cover the chicken into the sealable plastic bag.
 Close, shake around, and allow the chicken to marinate for at least 30 minutes.

 - Remove the chicken from the marinade and place the chicken on a large nonstick baking sheet.
-Bursh the chicken with additional marinade, if desired.
+Brush the chicken with additional marinade, if desired.